IShkorubsky/IShkorubsky/README.md

 [Itch.io Page](https://ishkorubsky.itch.io/last-stand-crossing)

+Role: Unity 3D Developer
-- The project focused on demonstrating the power of the Unity 3D game Engine through the usage of packages
+- Led the project with a focus on showcasing the full potential of the Unity 3D Game Engine by effectively utilizing various Unity packages.
-- The cinematic effect was implemented with the usage of the Cinemachine package and the animations are rigged through the Animation Rigging Package
+- Implemented dynamic cinematic effects using the Cinemachine package, enhancing camera control and storytelling through smooth transitions and sophisticated camera movements.
+- Rigged and fine-tuned character animations using the Animation Rigging Package, ensuring high-quality, realistic movement and character interaction.
-- Managed to achieve an immersive experience with the usage of animations
+- Crafted an immersive gaming experience through the seamless integration of animations, enhancing both visual storytelling and player engagement.

 ## Education
 - Bootcamp, Unity Pathway | Mastered (_June 2023_)